 Only you know the answers to the questions above.
 You have the power to take control of the situation by putting your home on the market.
 Perhaps the time has come for you and your family to move on and start living the life you desire.

-If you’ve entered the real estate market, more about as a buyer or a seller, purchase you’ve inevitably heard the real estate mantra, “location, location, location” in reference to how identical homes can increase or decrease in value due to where they’re located.
+If you’ve entered the real estate market, as a buyer or a seller, you’ve inevitably heard the real estate mantra, “location, location, location” in reference to how identical homes can increase or decrease in value due to where they’re located.
 Well, a new survey shows that when it comes to choosing a real estate agent, the millennial generation’s mantra is, “local, local, local.”